Check if your child is eligible for $1,000+ in a Trump Account →

 Can I Withdraw Money from a Trump Account?

-Trump Account funds cannot be withdrawn before your child turns 18, with a few narrow exceptions.
-Here's what the withdrawal rules actually look like.
+Trump Account funds cannot be withdrawn before January 1 of the year your child turns 18.
+Here's what the withdrawal rules actually look like, before and after that date.

 Grifin • Apr 3, 2026